-Did you know when you think about Chianti region tours and wine tasting you are actually thinking of a zone (and not a region)?
+Did you know when you think about Chianti region tours and wine tasting you are actually thinking of a zone (and not the Italian government borders of a region)?
 The Chianti area covers about 169.4 km² of the 22,985 km² in the region of Tuscany, the green heart of Italy.

 Even though it is not correct to use the term “region” to describe Chianti, it is absolutely correct to imagine it as a very distinct geographical area with picture perfect photo opportunities, low lying hills and fields of grapes, olives, and even sunflowers.

-In fact, these are typically the very characteristics come to mind when making plans to hop a bike and taking a leisurely guided tour.
+In fact, these are typically the very characteristics which come to mind when making plans to hop a bike and take a leisurely guided tour.
 A logic which we can’t fault because this is exactly what you can expect on a bike tour of Chianti.

 Italy is legally divided into 20 regions which are then divided into provinces and then commune.
 Tuscany is the region where you will find the Chianti & Chianti Classico wine area.

 Not only do the two words “Chianti region” summon up extensive vineyards, patchwork fields of grain and corn and the silver-green glitter of olive trees but it also brings to mind a way of life – the Tuscan dream.
 For many, the concept includes the essence of the Chianti area: medieval tower towns, food markets, rural landscapes, and enviable Tuscan tranquility.

 The beauty of the area is what makes it an ideal destination for any type of tour, but especially a bike and wine tour since it includes stretches of roads without traffic, lots of panoramic scenery, and numerous quality vineyards each with an antique wine cellar to visit for a wine and olive oil tasting.